Sojasmine/alana/README.md

    * To quickly understand the purpose of the website.
    * To navigate through the site easily and clearly.
    * To find or search for items that are related to the wedding.
+   * To be able to rate a review about a product.
    * Contact support for help.
    * To do be able to shop without creating an account
    * To be able to register an account if I want to.